iiscleap/deep-cca-for-audio-EEG/README.md

 All of our methods are performed on presaved data as follows.

 ### Speech Dataset
-1. We have chosen 6 subjects from the dataset.
+1. We have chosen 8 subjects from the dataset.
 2. Preprocessed the EEG and the common stimuli as mentioned by Alain de Cheviegné et al.
-3. Saved the 20 cross-fold validation data of all subjects' EEG Recordings and common stimuli as f"data_raw_{block}.pkl".
+3. Saved the 20 cross-fold validation data of all subjects' EEG Recordings and common stimuli.
-   1. It contains a list of 7 elements.
-6 subject's EEG as first six elements and the last element as the common stimuli.
+   1. It contains a list of 9 elements.
+8 subject's EEG as first six elements and the last element as the common stimuli.
    2. Each element is a list of 3 elements.
 [Training_data, Validation data, Test_data].
 Training_data has 18 blocks, Validation_data has 1 block and Test_data has 1 block.
    3. Each of these lists' elements are in the shape: Time-length x Dimen
    4. sion
    5. Dimension = 128D for EEG and 1D for the preprocessed Auditory Envelope.
 4. Processed the EEG and stimuli using PCA and filterbank as proposed for LCCA3 method by Cheviegné et al.
 5. Saved these 20 cross-fold validation data also similar to the preprocessed data.
-Saved as f"data_{block}.pkl".
-   1. It contains a list of 7 elements.
-6 subject's EEG as first six elements and the last element as the common stimuli.
+   1. It contains a list of 9 elements.
+8 subject's EEG as first six elements and the last element as the common stimuli.
    2. Each element is a list of 3 elements.
 [Training_data, Validation data, Test_data].
 Training_data has 18 blocks, Validation_data has 1 block and Test_data has 1 block.
    3. Each of these lists' elements are in the shape: Time-length x Dimension
    4. Dimension = 139D for EEG and 21D for the preprocessed Auditory Envelope.